alainabartfeld/Khan-Academy-SQL/README.md

 # SQL-Khan-Academy
-This repository represents my SQL code as I complete the challenges and projects on my own.
+This repository represents my SQL code as I complete the Khan Academy challenges and projects on my own.